Skip to content

 Just know that a lot of that confidence is a sham.

-Unless they are true narcissistic, soul-sucking psychopaths, there's doubt behind the eyes of the self-assured.
-And if they use marijuana – 16 percent of Americans do regularly -- there's a possibility that similarly to Heather, the imposter syndrome is exaggerated during those quiet moments alone.
+Unless they are true narcissistic, soul-sucking psychopaths, there’s doubt behind the eyes of the self-assured.
+And if they use marijuana – 16 percent of Americans do regularly – there’s a possibility that similarly to Heather, the imposter syndrome is exaggerated during those quiet moments alone..

 Cannabis as a Tough, Yet Helpful Guide?

-Not everyone, however, considers it a downside when weed starts revealing pieces of themselves that they'd rather not face.
+Not everyone, however, considers it a downside when weed starts revealing pieces of themselves that they’d rather not face.
 Terrance, a 42-year-old from San Diego, California, thinks cannabis provides a person with what they need to progress at a spiritual level.
 And sometimes, that gift makes us uncomfortable.
-"Weed brings joy to those who need it, and it makes some see things about themselves that they may have pushed down deep inside," he said.
+“Weed brings joy to those who need it, and it makes some see things about themselves that they may have pushed down deep inside,” he said.
+This process can facilitate self-discovery and personal growth by revealing hidden aspects of oneself.

 By his own admission, Terrance’s experiences with high introspection haven’t always been pleasant.

-"There have been times in my life when I've disregarded responsibility in pursuit of lies," he explained.
-"Cannabis has shown me several times that I'm not where I'm supposed to be.
-It has been a guide."
+“There have been times in my life when I’ve disregarded responsibility in pursuit of lies,” he explained.
+“Cannabis has shown me several times that I’m not where I’m supposed to be.
+It has been a guide.”
+This heightened sense of self-awareness allows for meaningful self-reflection, helping individuals confront buried emotions and gain clarity about their thoughts and feelings.

 The Weird Nuances of Weed